PhantomBot/PhantomBot/DEVSETUP.md

 5. Install the "File Watchers" plugin if you haven't already.
 6. Import `./development-resources/watchers.xml` into your File Watchers.
   *The File Watchers are located in "Settings" under "Tools"*
+7. Import `build.xml` into the ANT task manager.
+  *IntelliJ might have already asked this of you and you were right in accepting it*

 DONE!
 Happy coding <3

+##Netbeans
+You can get Netbeans [here](https://netbeans.org/downloads/).

+Yet to be written.

+##Eclipse
+You can get Eclipse [here](https://www.eclipse.org/downloads/).

+Yet to be written.